timon-k/next-nats-k8s-demo/README.md

 - Under HTTP1.X each client can only have a maximum of 5 SSE sessions with the same host.
   Not a problem for our chat app (since it only has one SSE connection anyways), but in real deployments you would want to circumvent this problem by using a HTTP/2 ingress for K8s.
+- The whole Kubernetes deployment is just quick & dirty sketch.
+Actual deployments would at least configure replication and persistence for NATS.

 ## Design decisions